Synthetixio/synthetix-node-dashboard/README-ADVANCED.md

-### This documentation is a step-by-step guide on how to upload and publish a DApp project at a low level using the terminal.
+### This guide provides step-by-step instructions to upload and publish a DApp project using the command line.

 ## Prerequisites